lalithl1993/AWS-CSA-2019-study-notes/Course/10K_Overview/README.md

 ## Network & Content Delivery

 * Route 53 for Amazon DNS servers, VPC's for virtual cloud and CloudFront for CDN's

+## AWS Server Migration Services

+* -AWS Server Migration Services is used to migrate on premise setup on to AWS. if you are already using Hyper-v or ZEN.